How Much Does A 20-Minute Uber Cost? Cost Per Mile This May 2026

 - Uber Green: An eco-friendly choice that connects you with a hybrid or electric vehicle for a slightly higher fare than a standard UberX.

 - Uber Pet: The best option for animal lovers.
-For a small surcharge, this service connects you with a driver who has opted-in to allow you to bring one pet, like a cat or dog, on the ride.
-Service animals can ride anytime.
+For a small surcharge, this service connects you with a driver who has opted-in to allow you to bring one small pet, like a cat or dog, on the ride.

 - Uber Comfort: A step up from UberX.
-You're typically going to get a newer, more spacious vehicle with extra legroom and a top-rated driver.
+You're guaranteed a newer, more spacious vehicle with extra legroom and a top-rated driver.

 - UberXL: The affordable choice for larger groups.
 This service provides an SUV or minivan with seating for up to 6 passengers.